gestalt-howard/moonGen/README.md

 # moonGen
 Classifying difficulty of climbing routes on the MoonBoard apparatus using novel machine learning / deep learning techniques

+## Running Experiments
+For all experiments, make sure to change the root directory indicated in each script!

+To run baseline experiments:
+1. First, generate data for baseline experiments by running `\scripts\baseline\gen_baseline_data.py`
+2. Batch-run baseline experiments by running `\scripts\baseline\run_baseline_models.py`

+To run neural network experiments, simply execute `\scripts\pytorch\run_pytorch_models.py` (after making sure that the root directories are proper)

 ## Current Status
 Completely finished:
 * Scraping